improvbutterfly/ETL-Project-Commodities/README.md

 ## ETL-Project: Extract Transform and Load -Commodities
-## By: The Git Pandas- Kelsey Cox, Stanley Tan, Dominica Corless, Jeremy Steele and Jeremy Jang
+## By: The Git Pandas- Kelsey Cox, Stanley Tan, Dominica Corless, Jeremy Steele & Jeremy Jang

 For our ETL project, we decided to think literally and deeply about what data was best to **'Extract'** and **'Tranfsorm'**.
 <br>And what better time to salute the land of opportunity than election month? :metal: </br>